Bereavement Quotes For Connecting With Your Grief

 And when the earth shall claim your limbs, then shall you truly dance."

 Facing mortality or the death of a loved one can feel all-encompassing and overwhelming.
 If you're struggling with the emotions or symptoms accompanying this process in your life, you might benefit from reaching out for professional support.
-Prolonged grief can lead to other complications, like depression.
+Prolonged and overwhelming grief can lead to other complications, like depression.
 Getting treatment may help you cope, and you can do it on your own time in your own way.

-Online therapy may be a valuable option for people experiencing bereavement.
-If you're dealing with unpredictable periods of crying, sadness, anger, or other emotions, finding the motivation to attend appointments can be challenging.
 When you work with an online counselor, you can talk to them from your home.
-For some people, talking to a therapist from behind a screen offers comfort and safety that may make communication easier.
+Some people may find solace in talking to a therapist from their own secluded space, as it may make communication easier.
 In addition, online therapy platforms like BetterHelp allow clients to choose a time slot outside of business hours if needed, with the option to choose between live phone, video, or chat sessions with their therapist.

 Takeaway